-We welcome your interest.
-An overview of our membership procedure follows.
 Membership is the recognition of fellowship in faith and practice with the community of FMC.
-When considering membership, the following queries may be helpful.
+When considering membership, the following queries may be helpful:

-- Do I find in this Meeting the presence of the Spirit?
+- Do I experience the presence of the Spirit in this Meeting?

 - Do I feel the Meeting can help me to affirm and enrich my own spiritual experience, and to help the Meeting work for a more just and peaceful world?